0zBug/WebServer/README.md

 # WebServer
-A 50 line webserver written in lua
+A simple webserver written in lua
-### Dependencies
+## Dependencies
 lua-socket